 Reputation and deliverability are intertwined.
 Ensuring that your mail is delivered for the recipient to read is essential.
 This is both the most pivotal and misunderstood part of the overall email sending process, and delivery issues can stop even the best campaign in its tracks before it can even get started.

 Email reputation stems from two distinct sources: Internet protocol (IP) reputation and domain reputation.
-After passing these first two metrics, Internet service providers (ISPs) have their own black box metrics with which they rate content and decide whether or not it should be delivered to the inbox or not.
-Finally, there are personalized engagement metrics that influence if the email hits the inbox or the spam folder based on how that recipient has interacted with emails like that in the past.
+After passing these first two metrics, Internet service providers (ISPs) have their own metrics with which they rate content and decide whether or not it should be delivered to the inbox.
+Finally, there are personalized engagement metrics that influence if the email hits the inbox or the spam folder based on how recipients have interacted with emails like that in the past.
 The impact of these metrics are intentionally kept secret to stop spammers from gaming the system, but following best practices and understanding each step will help ensure the success of your campaigns.

 IP and Domain Reputation

 When you send an email out of SharpSpring, the message is transmitted via a shared IP address.
 ISPs look at the reputation of IP addresses by looking at the amount of traffic coming over that IP, as well as the amount of so-called bad traffic that is sent over them.
 SharpSpring’s Compliance team works tirelessly to enforce best practices and to monitor associated IP addresses to ensure their health to maximize delivery.
-Additionally, SharpSpring's Compliance team monitors the health of IP pools is affected by all of the senders that share these pools.
+Additionally, SharpSpring's Compliance team monitors the health of IP pools, as they are affected by all of the senders that share these pools.

 Metrics that affect IP reputation also affect the particular sender’s domain reputation.
 Historically, spammers were simply able to send email from a particular IP until that IP achieved an unusable reputation, then change IPs in order to have a fresh start.
 Now, ISPs track reputation by IP and domain, so that senders with a bad domain reputation will experience subpar delivery rates, regardless of the IP addresses they send over.